“In a split second you could ruin your future, injure or even kill others as a distracted driver…are you prepared for that?”

 The saddest part that I want to change is that people generally don’t change their behavior unless one of two things happen.

-1. Distracted drivers get in a horrible car crash and sustain serious injuries
+1. Distracted drivers get in a horrible car crash and sustain serious injuries (like me)

 Thank you note from one of the high school instructors…